steel911/dotfiles/.github/README.md

 ## Fonts
 bootstrap.sh will try to download Space Mono w/ Powerline patched.

-- Space Mono for Terminal use.
+- Monaco Nerd for Terminal use.
 - JetBrains Mono for IDE use.

 ## Others